arnaud-lb/php-rdkafka/README.md

 librdkafka per default stores offsets on the broker.

 #### File offsets (deprecated)

-If you're using local file for offset storage, then by default, the file is created in the current directory, with a name based on the topic and the partition.
+If you're using local file for offset storage, then by default the file is created in the current directory, with a name based on the topic and the partition.
 The directory can be changed by setting the ``offset.store.path`` [configuration property](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).